Rattapoom267/Scoreboard_basketball/README.md

-# Scoreboard_basketball_control
+# Scoreboard_basketball
-A project built to show a scoreboard basketball  , create two side controls side and display side
++This project is a real-time basketball scoreboard web application -separates the control panel and display screen -allowing score and game time to be updated live using Firebase Realtime Database -The project simulate a real scoreboard system use in basketball competition